ui-jar/ui-jar/README.md

 ### Test code

-Notice the use of "HttpClientTestingModule" and "HttpTestingController".
+Notice the use of "HttpClientTestingModule" and "HttpTestingController".<br/>
-UI-jar will automatically detect each requests you would like to fake for a specified resource if you use "expectOne" on "HttpTestingController".<br/>
-Use "flush" and "error" on "TestRequest" to manage which result you would like to have on your request when visible in UI-jar.
+UI-jar will automatically detect each requests you would like to fake for a specified resource if you use "expectOne" on "HttpTestingController".
+Use "flush" and "error" on "TestRequest" to manage which result you would like to have on your requests when visible in UI-jar.

 ```js
 import { async, ComponentFixture, TestBed } from '@angular/core/testing';